loretari/loretari/README.md

   ### 🌱 My latest projects

+- [loretari/ecommerce-MERN](https://github.com/loretari/ecommerce-MERN) - This simple e-commerce app allows an user to search for a product and add it to a cart, and then proceed to payment.
+There is also an admin portal in which an admin can add, update and delete new users and products.
 - [loretari/ecommerce-app](https://github.com/loretari/ecommerce-app) - A simple store layout that shows product selection and cart creation.
 - [loretari/e-commerce_simple-app](https://github.com/loretari/e-commerce_simple-app) - A simple shopping cart
 - [loretari/loreta-portfolio](https://github.com/loretari/loreta-portfolio) - My personal website